a11y-reviews/a11y.reviews/index.md

 ### SurveyMonkey

+22 January 2019.
 Took a [Smashing Magazine survey](https://www.surveymonkey.co.uk/r/survey-smashing-team) using JAWS with Internet Explorer 11.
 It appears no special work needs to be done when setting up a form.

 #### References